 Medicare is the country's health insurance program for people age 65 or older as well as those who qualify for disability.
-Finding funding for wheelchairs can be tough.
-This section will help you learn more about what Medicare is and how it can help cover the cost of wheelchairs.
+Finding funding for wheelchairs can be difficult, but this section will help you learn more about what Medicare is and how it can help cover the cost of wheelchairs.

 Medicare Has Four Parts

 Hospital insurance that helps pay for in-patient care in a hospital or skilled nursing facility (following a hospital stay), some home health care and hospice care.

 Medical insurance that helps pay for doctors' services and many other medical services and supplies (such as power wheelchairs and power wheelchair accessories) not covered by hospital insurance.

 Medicare Advantage, formerly known as Medicare + Choice plans, is available in many areas.
 People with Medicare Parts A and B can choose to receive all of their health care services through one of these provider organizations under Part C.